AsahiLinux/docs/FAQ.md

 ## Two of the keys on my keyboard are swapped

-This is a propriety inherent to some apple keyboards.
+This is a property inherent to some apple keyboards.
 Please read https://wiki.archlinux.org/title/Apple_Keyboard to learn how to fix this issue.